 Cyclist’s bodies have little protection compared to car passengers, similar to if you were riding on a motorcycle.
 The difference in weight speed between a moving, multi-ton car and a light, maneuverable bicycle causes severe injuries to cyclists when they’re struck.
 Cyclists are at risk of long-lasting injuries from crashes with a car, such as:

-- Traumatic brain injuries – these come from heavy impacts to the head, like those that occur in bike accidents.
+- Traumatic Brain Injuries: Brain injuries are caused by impact to the head, like those that occur in bike accidents.
 They can lead to the loss of cognitive function, as well as memory loss and difficulty concentrating.
 TBIs can also leave a person with a lifetime of damages, pain, and financial strain.

 - Neck and Back Injuries: Most of the body’s essential nerves run through the neck and back, and any damage to these areas can result in serious complications, like lasting pain, reduced motor function, or permanent paralysis.
 Neck and back injuries are common in bicycle accidents and they should be taken very seriously.

 Causes of Bicycle Accidents